Woolly mammoth: Taxonomy

-Osborn chose two molars (found in Siberia and Osterode) from Blumenbach's collection at Göttingen University as the lectotype specimens for the woolly mammoth, since holotype designation was not practised in Blumenbach's time.
+Osborn chose two molars (found in Siberia and Osterode) from Blumenbach's collection at Göttingen University as the lectotype specimens for the woolly mammoth, since holotype designation was not practised in Blumenbach's time, and one of the specimens Blumenbach had described had been of the unrelated straight-tusked elephant (Palaeoloxodon antiquus).
 Soviet palaeontologist Vera Gromova further proposed the former should be considered the lectotype with the latter as paralectotype.
 Both molars were thought lost by the 1980s, and the more complete "Taimyr mammoth" found in Siberia in 1948 was therefore proposed as the neotype specimen in 1990.
 Resolutions to historical issues about the validity of the genus name Mammuthus and the type species designation of E. primigenius were also proposed.
 The paralectotype molar (specimen GZG.V.010.018) has since been located in the Göttingen University collection, identified by comparing it with Osborn's illustration of a cast.

 Evolution

-The earliest known members of the Proboscidea, the clade which contains modern elephants, existed about 55 million years ago around the Tethys Sea.
+The earliest known members of the Proboscidea, the clade, which contains modern elephants, existed about 55 million years ago around the Tethys Sea.
 The closest known relatives of the Proboscidea are the sirenians (dugongs and manatees) and the hyraxes (an order of small, herbivorous mammals).
 The family Elephantidae existed 6 million years ago in Africa and includes the modern elephants and the mammoths.
-Among many now extinct clades, the mastodon (Mammut) is only a distant relative of the mammoths, and part of the separate family Mammutidae, which diverged 25 million years before the mammoths evolved.
-The following cladogram shows the placement of the genus Mammuthus among other proboscideans, based on characteristics of the hyoid bone in the neck:
+Among many now-extinct clades, the mastodon (Mammut) is only a distant relative of the mammoths and part of the separate family Mammutidae, which diverged 25 million years before the mammoths evolved.
+The Asian elephant is the closest extant relative of the mammoths.
+The following cladogram shows the placement of the woolly mammoth among Late Pleistocene and modern proboscideans, based on genetic data:

-Within six weeks from 2005-2006, three teams of researchers independently assembled mitochondrial genome profiles of the woolly mammoth from ancient DNA, which allowed them to confirm the close evolutionary relationship between mammoths and Asian elephants (Elephas maximus).
+Within six weeks from 2005 to 2006, three teams of researchers independently assembled mitochondrial genome profiles of the woolly mammoth from ancient DNA, which allowed them to confirm the close evolutionary relationship between mammoths and Asian elephants (Elephas maximus).
 A 2015 DNA review confirmed Asian elephants as the closest living relative of the woolly mammoth.
 African elephants (Loxodonta africana) branched away from this clade around 6 million years ago, close to the time of the similar split between chimpanzees and humans.
-A 2010 study confirmed these relationships, and suggested the mammoth and Asian elephant lineages diverged 5.8–7.8 million years ago, while African elephants diverged from an earlier common ancestor 6.6–8.8 million years ago.
+A 2010 study confirmed these relationships and suggested the mammoth and Asian elephant lineages diverged 5.8–7.8 million years ago, while African elephants diverged from an earlier common ancestor 6.6–8.8 million years ago.

 In 2008, much of the woolly mammoth's chromosomal DNA was mapped.
 The analysis showed that the woolly mammoth and the African elephant are 98.55% to 99.40% identical.
 The team mapped the woolly mammoth's nuclear genome sequence by extracting DNA from the hair follicles of both a 20,000-year-old mammoth retrieved from permafrost and another that died 60,000 years ago.
 In 2012, proteins were confidently identified for the first time, collected from a 43,000-year-old woolly mammoth.